Sinking of RMS Lusitania: 1915

 Some alterations were made to Lusitania and her operation in view of the threat.
 She was ordered not to fly any flags in the war zone; a number of warnings, plus advice, were sent to the ship's commander to help him decide how to best protect his ship against the new threat and it also seems that her funnels were most likely painted a dark grey to help make her less visible to enemy submarines.
 There was no hope of disguising her actual identity, since her profile was so well known, and no attempt was made to paint out the ship's name at the prow.

 Unknown to all, the submarine war was about to get more dangerous.
 On 28 March, during the Thrasher incident, a German submarine stopped the British passenger ship Falaba on the surface.
 Eyewitnesses reported the submarine gave the ship only around ten minutes to evacuate before torpedoing the vessel, resulting in the first American death of the war.
 On 1 April, Admiral Gustav Bachmann, head of the German Admiralty Staff, sent a memo to Kaiser Wilhelm II.
-This detailed the woefully small number of ships sunk so far, and Bachmann argued this showed that the submarine war can only really be effective if U-boats were completely unrestricted, and so could attack without determining the identity and nationality of ships.
+This detailed the woefully small number of ships sunk so far, and Bachmann argued this showed that the submarine war could only really be effective if U-boats were completely unrestricted, and so could attack without determining the identity and nationality of ships.
 With the encouragement of Tirpitz, the Kaiser sent out secret instructions on 2 April to discourage the common tactic of surfacing to attack vessels and emphasized the danger of doing so.
 This created what historian Arthur Link terms "an operational twilight zone" in which mistakes would be more easily made.
 There was no improvement in the number of ships sunk following this instruction, but 6 out of the 17 vessels sunk in April were neutral.
 The Germans convinced themselves that Americans were toothless.
 "The policy of the American Government is dominated by the one thought of not becoming involved in any complications whatsoever.
 'We want to stay out of everything' is the single rule."
 In late April/early May there were German attacks on two additional American vessels, Cushing and Gulflight, the former (29 April) an air attack that caused no loss of life, and the latter (1 May) a submarine attack on a tanker where three died.
 President Woodrow Wilson had not made a formal response to any of these incidents before events overtook him.